 While lighting a fire, a resident of Vladivostok found a rail-shaped piece of metal, which was later shown to be an aluminum artifact, that was pressed into a piece of coal.
-The resident took it to scientists of the Primorye region, where after being studied by leading experts was found to be 300 million years old.
+The resident took it to scientists of the Primorye region, which after being studied by leading experts was found to be 300 million years old.
 The scientists said that it was not created by nature, suggesting it was manufactured by someone.

 Finding strange artifacts in coal is not as uncommon as you may think.

 In 1974, an aluminum assembly part of a hammer or a support leg of an aircraft was found in a sandstone quarry in Romania.
-It it has been dated to be at least 20,000 years old.
+It has been dated to be at least 20,000 years old.

 These discoveries are just a few of the many finds over the years.

 Here is a video on 6 unexplained historical artifacts:

 Back to Russia, the metal object found by the Vladivostok resident was delivered to Primorye from the Chernogorodskiy mines of the Khakassia region.
 The coal deposits of this region date back 300 million years, so Russian experts believe the object must be of the same age.

 The piece of metal was found to be a nearly pure aluminum artifact